bmazoure/sparseMuJoCo/README.md

 * The episode terminates if the agent falls down

-* Reward of +1 is granted if the agent's center of mass (COM) is above a threshold of 0.6.
+* Reward of +1 is granted if the agent's center of mass (COM) is above a threshold distance (wrt to its starting point) of 0.6.

 ### How to use